powersync-product-success/vite-react-ts-powersync-supabase/README.md

 If you prefer using the web interface:

-1. In the <a href="https://powersync.journeyapps.com/" target="_blank" rel="noopener noreferrer">PowerSync dashboard</a>, create a new PowerSync instance:
+1. In the [PowerSync dashboard](https://powersync.journeyapps.com/), create a new PowerSync instance:
    - Right-click on 'PowerSync Project' in the project tree on the left and click "Create new instance"
    - Pick a name for the instance e.g. "PowerSyncDemoInstance" and proceed.